-Guided by “Discipline that Connects with Your Child’s Heart,” we would first encourage them to calm down by finding their own space for a few minutes, or taking a few deep breaths, and then they would determine if they were calm enough to work through their hassle.
-If not – a few more deep breaths, a stroll around the main floor of our house, a few minutes sitting alone on the couch… anything to get the space they needed to disengage from the hassle for a minute.
+Guided by The Peace Process, we would first encourage them to calm down by finding their own space for a few minutes or taking a few deep breaths, and then they would determine if they were calm enough to work through their hassle.
+If not – a few more deep breaths, a stroll around the main floor of our house, a few minutes sitting alone on the couch… anything to get the space they needed to disengage for a minute.

 Step 2: UNDERSTAND

-Once they were calm, we’d move on to step two of the peace process: understanding one another’s perspective.
+Once they were calm, we’d move on to step two of The Peace Process: understanding one another’s perspective.
 One would say to the other, “Can you tell me how you’re feeling?”
 And then he’d restate what he heard his brother saying.
 And then they’d flip roles.
-“Do you feel understood?” they would ask each other, and if not, they’d ask for more information and try restating again until the answer was “yes.”
+“Do you feel understood?” they would ask each other, and if not, they’d ask for more information and try restating again until the answer was “yes” (I feel understood).

 Step 3: SOLVE